Windows Exploitation

 Windows Vulnerabilities

-Windows O.S. is a prime target for attackers given the threat surface and its popularity.
+Windows O.S.arrow-up-right is a prime target for attackers given the threat surface and its popularity.

 Most of the Windows vulnerabilities exploits are publicly available, making them simple to use.